Sonesta Charlotte Executive Park

 - You must have a CSM.

 - Normally you must have been doing Scrum for at least 3 months before you take this course, and normally for at least 3 months since you received your CSM.
-(The A-CSM requires 12 months as a Scrum Master on a team over a 5-year look-back period.
+(The A-CSM requires 12 months as a Scrum Master on a team over a 5-year period.
 Some of that experience could be earned before you got your CSM.)
-Let’s talk if you see any issues here.
+Let’s talk if this is not true for you.

 - Re-read the “Scrum Guide” by Jeff Sutherland and Ken Schwaber.